PySpice-org/PyResistorColorCode/doc/sphinx/source/index.rst

     ..
 IEC 60062 is also for "and capacitors"

-    :itemprop:`PyElectronic <name>` is a Python module that provides some tools to manage `IEC 60062
+    :itemprop:`PyResistorColorCode <name>` is a Python module that provides some tools to manage `IEC 60062
     <http://webstore.iec.ch/webstore/webstore.nsf/artnum/033377!openDocument>`_ marking codes for resistors.

 The associated program **resistor-decoder** provides a graphical user interface to help user to